Sallenmoore/autonomous/README.md

   - nginx proxy server listening on port 80
   - static files and assets are served from here.
 This is also the main entry point for the application.
 - **test**
-  - access documentation on port:6000
+  - access documentation on port:TBD
   - Test app for the library

 ## Dependencies